Even if you fly the most sophisticated aircraft in the world, the top of descent calculation is useful.

 It also doesn’t matter in the grand scheme of things.
 You need a ballpark figure for two reasons.

 Most of the time controllers will start you down but then level you off at different altitudes.
-They know their airspace, they will usually give you the altitudes that support a reasonable descent.
+Traffic or other factors will determine what happens once you start down.

 It is rare to have a perfect 3-degree angle of descent all the way from cruise altitude to the airport.
 So, don’t worry if you are off by a couple of NM on the calculation.